kinlane/places/README.md

 # Places
-These are all of the places that interest.
+These are all of the places that are of interest.